top of page

 -- Angela Saini, author of Superior: The Return of Race Science

 "On Inhumanity is a powerful exploration of the processes and consequences of dehumanization.
 Concerning himself with violence and the processes that motivate the extermination of “lesser beings,” Smith pens a much-needed treatment of the constantly reemerging brutality that is seemingly endemic to the human condition.
 From his father being threatened by the Klan in Belton, South Carolina to the almost inconceivable utterances of murders who killed in genocides, On Inhumanity reveals how the imperceptible manifestations of the Great Chain of Being—a modality that continues to fuel racism and feed the many genocides of the 20th century—in our daily lives sow the seeds of atrocity.
 Smith masterfully weaves the horror of genocides and racism together with genuine philosophical reflection and illuminating prose.
 It is impossible for any reader of this text to remain unaffected by Smith asking that humanity justify its mythologies of human superiority—be they racial or anthropocentric.
 On Inhumanity thinks of dehumanization as the result of the desire we have to harm others, and consequently generates this inescapable worry that we all can and do participate in the dehumanizing of others.
-Simply put, On Inhumanity is a most appropriate confrontation with the illusions and political powers that produce sub-humanity in the 21st century."
+Simply put, On Inhumanity is a most appropriate confrontation with the illusions and political powers that produce sub-humanity in the 21st century."--Tommy J. Curry, Author of The Man-Not: Race, Class, Genre, and the Dilemmas of Black Manhood and Chair of Africana Philosophy and Black Male Studies at the University of Edinburgh.

 “In this accessible, engaging, and yet deeply serious book, Smith explores the nexus between racism, dehumanization, and mass violence.
 He delivers the urgent message that it is not enough to fight the spread of toxic disinformation.
 We also need to address what it is about ourselves that makes us vulnerable to dehumanizing propaganda.
-On Inhumanity is vital reading at a time when far-right extremism is on the rise, white supremacist beliefs are reentering the mainstream, and authoritarian regimes are gaining traction all over the globe."
+On Inhumanity is vital reading at a time when far-right extremism is on the rise, white supremacist beliefs are reentering the mainstream, and authoritarian regimes are gaining traction all over the globe." -- Bruce Schneier, public-interest security technologist, fellow and lecturer at the Kennedy School, Harvard University, author of Click Here to Kill Everybody: Security and Survival in a Hyper-connected World

 "On Inhumanity guides readers through some of humanity’s most desperate and fearful moments to give the opportunity to understand - and resist - dehumanization.
-It illustrates in vivid terms that dehumanization is a tool for oppression, a tool that makes it possible for humans to overcome their normal resistance to violence and atrocities....I would rush to put this book into the hands of thoughtful political figures, journalists, and students."
+It illustrates in vivid terms that dehumanization is a tool for oppression, a tool that makes it possible for humans to overcome their normal resistance to violence and atrocities....I would rush to put this book into the hands of thoughtful political figures, journalists, and students."--Susan Benesch, founding director The Dangerous Speech Project

 bottom of page